DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 Q401 requires a closely matched PNP transistor pair.
 The hFE of the transistor pair should differ by no more than 10%, and the VBE should differ no more than 2mV.

 :::info
-While the adjustable voltage regulator is capable of 0.8 to 5.0volt output, the Vgs threshold of the PFET determines the minimum output.
+While the adjustable voltage regulator is capable of 0.8 to 5.0volt output, the gate threshold of the PFET determines the minimum output.
 Common inexpensive PFETs generally have a -1volt Vgs (maximum) rating, and therefore may not fully turn on in the 0.8-1volt range.
 :::

 :::tip